ttdyce/NHentai-API-Java/README.md

 NHentai API implementation in Java, a extended project from NHViewer

-The project will include functions/API I used in NHViewer
+The project include functions/API I used in NHViewer

 ## Usage